scodes02/Biodiversity-Footprint-Tool/README.md

 ## Overview

-This repository implements an end-to-end biodiversity footprint assessment for organisations.
-Although optimised for universities operating in Victoria, Australia, workflow can be applied to any organisation within Australia with some tweaks to characterisation factors utilised.
-The workflow quantifies both midpoint and endpoint biodiversity impacts associated with organisational activities and provides geographic visualisations of procurement-related impacts.
+This repository provides an end-to-end workflow for assessing organisational biodiversity footprints.
+While it has been tailored for universities in Victoria, Australia, it can be adapted for use by any organisation across the country by adjusting the characterisation factors applied.
+The workflow quantifies both midpoint and endpoint biodiversity impacts from organisational activities and generates geographic visualisations of procurement-related impacts.

 ## Repository structure
 ```text